fetchai/agents-aea/docs/tac-skills-contract.md

         deactivate Controller
 ```

-### Transaction communication
+### Transaction Communication

 This diagram shows the communication between two AEAs and a controller.
 In this case, we have a `Seller_Agent` which is set up as a seller (and registers itself as such with the controller during the registration phase).
 We also have the `Searching_Agent` which is set up to search for sellers.

 ``` mermaid
     sequenceDiagram